v-rajagt/IntuneDocs/intune/fundamentals/reports.md

     ![Intune Reports summary](./media/intune-reports/intune-reports-01.png)

 ## Device compliance trend report (Historical)
 Device compliance trend reports are more likely to be used by admins and architects to identify long term trends for device compliance.
 The aggregated data is displayed over a period of time, and is useful for making future investment decisions, driving process improvements, or prompting investigation into any anomalies.
-Filters can also be applied to see specific trends.
+Filters can also be applied to see specific trends and drill down is a capability to help troubleshoot.
+The data provided by this report is a snapshot of the current tenant state (near real-time).

 A device compliance trend report for device compliance trends can show the trend of device compliance states over a period of time.
 You can identify where compliance peaks occurred and focus your time and effort accordingly.